nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-10.md

 Downloads in the WOPI iframe is now allowed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30229](https://jira.nuxeo.com/browse/NXP-30229)

+### Retention - Only the creator can edit a record after legal hold removal or after retention period expired

+Previously, for instances with versioning turned on, only the creator can edit a record after legal hold removal or after retention period expired.

+Any granted user can do it now (as we disabled automatic versioning for all records documents).

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30453](https://jira.nuxeo.com/browse/NXP-30453)

 ### JSF UI - Fix Document Count